 Chilika Lake, Odisha

-Located about 30 miles from the coastal city of Puri and nestled among rice fields, swamps, and coconut trees, is Chilika Lake, the largest lagoon in India.
-This unique ecosystem, separated from the ocean by a narrow strip of land, is fed by fresh water from the rivers and cleaned by saltwater from the sea.
-This is a place where fishermen set their nets on thin bamboo poles, migratory birds flock for the winter and the rare Irrawaddy dolphins play in the waters.
+Last but not least on our roundup of the most beautiful places in India is Chilika Lake.
+Located about 30 miles from the coastal city of Puri and nestled among rice fields, swamps and coconut trees, this lovely lake is the largest lagoon in India.
+Separated from the ocean by a narrow strip of land, Chilika is fed fresh water from the rivers and cleaned with saltwater from the sea.
+This is a tranquil place where fishermen set their nets on thin bamboo poles, migratory birds flock to for the winter and the rare Irrawaddy dolphins play in the waters.